-In practice, the main difference between TIBMemoFields and basic string fields is that the former has no strong limits on how long the string is, limited only by architectural constraints.
+In practice, the main difference between TIBMemoFields and basic string fields is that the former has no strong limits on how long the string is, and which is limited only by architectural constraints.

 8.1.2 Binary Blobs

 Binary blobs are used for many different purposes including holding image data.
 Binary Blobs are represented by the TBlobField dataset field type: